Apple settles lawsuit after iPhone techs posted woman’s explicit photos on Facebook, report says

-Two iPhone repair technicians in Sacramento, uploaded “10 photos of her in various stages of undress and a sex video” to her Facebook account, resulting in “severe emotional distress” for the young woman, according to The Telegraph’s review of legal records.
+Two iPhone repair technicians in Sacramento, uploaded “10 photos of her in various stages of undress and a sex video” to her Facebook account, resulting in “severe emotional distress” for the young woman, according to the Telegraph’s review of legal records.

-Pegatron, a major Apple manufacturer with multiple facilities across the globe, had to reimburse Apple for the settlement and face insurers who didn’t want to pay for it, according to the news outlet.
-Legal documents revealed that the woman was paid an unspecified sum reported to be a “multimillion-dollar” amount and that her lawyers had demanded upward of $5 million, The Telegraph reported.
+Pegatron, a major Apple manufacturer with facilities across the globe, had to reimburse Apple for the settlement and face insurers who didn’t want to pay for it, according to the news outlet.
+Legal documents revealed that the woman was paid an unspecified sum, reported to be a “multimillion-dollar” amount, and that her lawyers had demanded upward of $5 million, the Telegraph reported.

-Apple told the outlet in a statement that there are multiple protocols in place to ensure the privacy and security of customers during the repair process.
+Apple told The Washington Post in a statement that there are protocols in place to ensure the privacy and security of customers during the repair process.

 “When we learned of this egregious violation of our policies at one of our vendors in 2016, we took immediate action and have since continued to strengthen our vendor protocols,” a company spokesperson said.